zijundeng/pytorch-semantic-segmentation/README.md

 2. Run **split_train_val.py**.
 3. Set your model and training parameters in **train.py** and then run.

+## Observation
+1. Weight initialization is very important, without which the training even cannot converge no matter what learning rate is used.

 ## Reference
 1. I have referred to some nice repositories: [[1]](https://github.com/bodokaiser/piwise), [[2]](https://github.com/ycszen/pytorch-ss)